 28. Vintage Christmas Postcard Garland

 If you’ve collected vintage postcards, you may have a fun assortment of beautiful Christmas postcards!
-Clip them onto a string using small clothespins.
+Clip them onto a string using small clothespins for an easy DIY garland.

 Supplies: